 The Straitjacket Model

-What if you don’t focus on a specific person?
-In fact, quite the opposite.
-What if you highlight the social constraints of a chosen era—the rules that pen in the people?
-Guess what?
-You have the formula for a clever foil, or even villain, to represent “society” as a whole—without being average.
+What if you don’t focus on the outliers you like?
+There always will be archival sources that represent the worst of a chosen era, and these constraints can give you what you need for a foil or villain.
 I did this for Archie Blaxton, the man you loved to hate from Under the Sugar Sun and Tempting Hymn.
-I took every horrible thing that came out of an American’s mouth (or memoir) about the Philippines, and I gave it to Archie—and also to the Stinnetts, who were partly modeled after teachers in Leyte, the Coles.
+I took every horrible thing that came out of an American’s mouth (or memoir) about the Philippines, and I gave it to Archie—and also to the Stinnetts, who were partly modeled after the Coles, teachers in Leyte.
 (See photo of Mary Cole below.)
-Archie and Reverend Stinnett became amalgams of all the worst Americans I could find.
-(People suck, by the way.)
 I call this model the straitjacket.

 The Open Flame Model